-Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments Proposed Timmins- Porcupine Station Operations and Maintenance Construction Impact to previously undocumented archaeological resources.
+Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments Proposed Timmins-Porcupine Station Operations and Maintenance Construction Impact to previously undocumented archaeological resources.
 All work shall be performed in accordance with Applicable Law, including but not limited to the Ontario Heritage Act, the Ministry of Citizenship and Multiculturalism (MCM), formerly the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI) Standards and Guidelines for Consultant Archaeologists (2011), and the MCM document, Engaging Aboriginal Communities in Archaeology: A Draft Bulletin for Consultant Archaeologists in Ontario (2011).
 Should previously undocumented archaeological resources be discovered, they may be a new archaeological site and therefore subject to Section 48 (1) of the Ontario Heritage Act.
-The proponent or person discovering the archaeological resources must cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out archaeological fieldwork, in compliance with Section 48 (1) of the Ontario Heritage Act.
+The proponent or person discovering the archaeological resources mus cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out archaeological fieldwork, in compliance with Section 48 (1) of the Ontario Heritage Act.
 If any suspected human remains are found, the Ministry of Transportation (MTO) Project Manager/Environmental Planner should be contacted.
 MTO will approve a licensed archaeologist to confirm the finds as human remains.
 The Funeral, Burial and Cremation Services Act, 2002, S.O.
 2002, c.33 requires that any person discovering human remains must cease all activities immediately and notify the police or coroner.
 If the coroner does not suspect foul play in the disposition of the remains, in accordance with Ontario Regulation 30/11 the coroner shall notify the Registrar, Ontario Ministry of Public and Business Service Delivery (MPBSD), which administers provisions of that Act related to burial sites.
 If police/coroner determine that the finds are archaeological, then the licensed archaeologist will notify the Registrar of Burials at MPBSD and a Burial Site Investigation process will be initiated.
-In situations where human remains are associated with archaeological resources, the MCM should also be notified (at archaeology@ontario.ca) to ensure that the arc Project Area or should changes to the project design or temporary workspace requirements result in the inclusion of previously un- surveyed lands, these lands should be subject to further archaeological assessment conducted by a professionally
+In situations where human remains are associated with archaeological resources, the MCM should also be notified (at archaeology@ontario.ca) to ensure that the archaeological site is not s Should the proposed work extend beyond the assessed Project Area or should changes to the project design or temporary workspace requirements result in the inclusion of previously unsurveyed lands, these lands should be subject to further archaeological assessment conducted by a professionally licensed archaeologist prior to any disturbance or construction activities.